CSI: Crime Scene Investigation: Music

-CSI's theme song was "Who Are You", written by Pete Townshend with vocals by lead singer Roger Daltrey of The Who.
-Daltrey made a special appearance in the season-seven episode "Living Legend", which also contained many musical references such as the words "Who's next" on a dry-erase board in the episode's opening sequence.
-In certain countries, to avoid music licensing fees, a unique theme was used, instead.
+CSI's theme song was "Who Are You", by The Who, written by Pete Townshend with vocals by lead singer Roger Daltrey.
+Daltrey made a special appearance in the season-seven episode "Living Legend" as Mickey Dunn, which also contained many musical references such as the words "who's next" on a dry-erase board in the episode's opening sequence.
+In certain countries, a unique theme was used instead to avoid music licensing fees.

 Throughout the series, music played an important role; artists such as Ozzy Osbourne, The Wallflowers, John Mayer, and Akon (with Obie Trice) performed onscreen in the episodes "Skin in the Game", "The Accused Is Entitled", "Built to Kill, Part 1", and "Poppin' Tags", respectively.
-Mogwai was often heard during scenes showing forensic tests in progress, as were Radiohead and Cocteau Twins, but several other artists lent their music to CSI, including Rammstein and Linkin Park—used heavily in Lady Heather's story arc.
+Mogwai was often heard during scenes showing forensic tests in progress, as were Radiohead and Cocteau Twins.
+Other artists lent their music to CSI, including Rammstein and Linkin Park—used heavily in Lady Heather (Melinda Clarke)'s story arc.
 Sigur Rós can be heard playing in the background in the episode "Slaves of Las Vegas", The Turtles in "Grave Danger", and Marilyn Manson in "Suckers".
-A cover of the Tears for Fears song "Mad World", arranged by Michael Andrews and featuring vocals by Gary Jules, was used in the pilot episode and during three episodes of season six ("Room Service", "Killer", and "Way to Go").
-Industrial rock band Nine Inch Nails was also featured multiple times throughout the three series.
+A cover of the Tears for Fears song "Mad World", arranged by Michael Andrews and featuring vocals by Gary Jules and originally recorded for the 2001 film Donnie Darko, was used in the pilot episode and during three episodes of season six ("Room Service", "Killer", and "Way to Go").
+Industrial rock band Nine Inch Nails was also featured multiple times throughout the various CSI franchise series.
 One episode started with The Velvet Underground's excited rendition of "Sweet Jane" and ended with the downbeat version of Cowboy Junkies' revision of the song.
-Character David Hodges' good luck has, on occasion, been accompanied by Electric Light Orchestra's "Mr. Blue Sky".
-This song was first used in the season seven episode "Lab Rats" and last used during season ten's "Field Mice".
+Character David Hodges (Wallace Langham)'s good luck has, on occasion, been accompanied by Electric Light Orchestra's "Mr. Blue Sky".
+This song was first used in the season-seven episode "Lab Rats" and last used during season-ten's "Field Mice".

 Several songs by band New Order were used in separate seasons of the show.
-Their hit "Crystal" even appears as the third track on the official CSI: The Soundtrack, promoted in the Special Features DVD of Season 1.
-"Someone Like You", which appears on the same album as "Crystal", appears in a Season 8 episode.

-Several songs from Home Video appeared in the show as well.
-"Blimp Mason", "We", and "Melon" all appeared once at one point in the season, in their own episodes and seasons.
+Their hit "Crystal" even appears as the third track on the official CSI: The Soundtrack, promoted in the special features DVD of season one.
+"Someone Like You", which appears on the same album, Get Ready, as "Crystal", appears in a season-eight episode.
+Several songs from Home Video appeared in the show, as well.
+"Blimp Mason", "We", and "Melon" all appeared in various episodes.